friendica/red/doc/diaspora_compat.md

 Forum tags (@forum+) and privacy tags (@!somebody) will not be available to Diaspora members.
 These tags may have to be stripped or obscured to prevent them from being hijacked - which could result in privacy issues.

+It is possible for a Diaspora member to become a member of a forum, but they cannot initiate conversations.
+This requires the ability to plus-tag the channel or authenticate to post on the channel wall.
+Once a conversation is initiated, Diaspora members can comment and take part in the dicussion.

 Premium channel redirects will not be sent.
 If you allow Diaspora connections, they will not see that you have a premium channel.

 You cannot use Diaspora channels as channel sources.

 Dislikes of posts will be converted to comments and you will have the option to send these as comments or not send them to Diaspora (which does not provide dislike).
+Currently they are not sent.

 We will do the same for both likes and dislikes of comments.
 They can either be sent as comments or you will have the ability to prevent them from being transmitted to Diaspora.
+Currently they are not sent.

 "observer tags" will be converted to empty text.